-In 2011, as an AmeriCorps VISTA volunteer with Habitat for Humanity of Minnesota, the state support organization for Minnesota’s 31 Habitat affiliates, I worked on developing a pilot study examining how Habitat homeownership impacts homeowners’ health, education, social connectedness, family interactions, personal well-being, economic situation, and feelings of safety.
-In my year there, I helped look into these different quality-of-life areas, and was deeply moved by the pilot data and the incredible stories of how homeownership changes lives.
+In 2011, I worked as an AmeriCorps VISTA volunteer with Habitat for Humanity of Minnesota, the state support organization for Minnesota’s 31 Habitat affiliates.
+In my year there, I worked on developing a pilot study examining how Habitat homeownership impacts homeowners’ health, education, social connectedness, family interactions, personal well-being, economic situation, and feelings of safety.
+The pilot data showed improvements in all of these areas, and we heard incredible stories about how homeownership changes lives.

-Stories of the family now paying a tenth of their previous heat bill, giving them time to spend together instead of worrying about how to fix their drafty and unsafe home.
-Stories of a mom who moved with her son 15 times in 14 years and, once settled into her Habitat home, found her home and the stability so meaningful that she got married in the backyard.
-Stories of the person who, after building his house with community members, got connected to the community and ended up in charge of the local Economic Development Authority, on the school board, and as the Executive Director of the Chamber of Commerce.
-Stories of the mom who was jobless and homeless, relying on numerous government assistance programs, and who, after Habitat, became completely financially independent, had all of her children off at college, and went back to school for master’s degree courses.
+Stories from the family who is now paying a tenth of their previous heating bill and is able to spend time together instead of worrying about how to fix their drafty and unsafe home.
+Stories from a mom who moved with her son 15 times in 14 years and, once settled into her Habitat home, found her home and the stability so meaningful that she got married in the backyard.
+Stories from the person who developed community connections after building his house with his neighbors, becoming a leader with the local Economic Development Authority, the school board, and the Chamber of Commerce.
+Stories from the mom who was jobless and homeless, relying on numerous government assistance programs, who, after Habitat became completely financially independent, sent all of her children to college, and went back to school herself for master’s degree courses.

-Everyone who works for Habitat has their own story of a homeowner whose life has been positively impacted by homeownership, but previously there were no numbers and data to provide a broader context for those personal accounts.
+Every Habitat homeowner has their own remarkable story.
+However, until this study, there were no quantitative data to provide the broader context for those personal accounts.

-About a year and a half after the pilot study, Wilder Research was contracted to do a statewide survey of Habitat homeowners to provide this context, and I found myself as a new Wilder employee, again working to tell the story of Habitat.
-Now we have the first full statewide data to show the impact Habitat has on their Minnesota families.
+About a year and a half after the pilot study, Wilder Research was contracted to do a full statewide survey of Habitat homeowners, and I found myself as a new Wilder employee, again working to tell the story of Habitat.
+Now we have the first statewide data to provide the broader context showing the impact Habitat has on their Minnesota families.
 Some of the highlights include:

 - 90% of homeowners feel safe in their homes and 80% feel safer and feel their children are safer than they were previously